 Although there are caveats to the data (e.g. low carbon homes with electrified heating can have a worse rating than gas-heated homes, as the rating is primarily based on energy costs), it is notable that so few new homes are fully energy efficient.
-At the opposite end of the EPC ratings, there was a considerable reduction in the proportion of new homes in GM with poor energy efficiency (shown in yellow) - in 2023 to date, 2.2% (95) received an EPC rating of D or below, compared to 6.9% (679) in 2022.
-Note: the 2023 data only covers the first two quarters of the calendar year.
+At the opposite end of the EPC ratings, there was a considerable reduction in the proportion of new homes in GM with poor energy efficiency (shown in yellow) - in 2023 to date, 2.2% (95) received an EPC for Greater Manchester).
+Note that data for 2020 are not available due to the COVID pandemic.

+Source: Live Tables on Energy Performance Certificates rating of D or below, compared to 6.9% (679) in 2022.
+Note: the (DLUHC) 2023 data only covers the first two quarters of the calendar year.